Aclla: Selection and training

 The Inca Empire (1438-1533) created, or adopted from earlier cultures, several institutions to manage the labor of the people in the territory it ruled.
 Among the institutions were the mit'a, the yanakuna, and the aclla.

 Each year the Inca government sent out representatives, called apupanaca, to collect girls eight to ten years old from the provinces as tribute for the state.
 The girls selected were mostly from the higher social classes, frequently coming from the families of non-Inca provincial leaders of the kuraka class.
 They were chosen based on their beauty, skills, and intelligence and were sent for training in provincial centers to live together in complexes of buildings called acllawasi (house of the chosen women) which might have up to 200 women in residence.
 Only the highest status individuals were sent to Cuzco for their training.

 The girls were trained for about four years in religion, spinning and weaving, preparation of food, and brewing chicha.
 They then became mamakuna (priestesses) and were married to prominent men or assigned to religious duties.
 The most skilled and physically perfect were sent to Cuzco, the capital of the empire, and might become secondary wives or concubines of the Inca emperor and other noblemen.
 A few were destined to be sacrificed in a religious ceremony called capacocha.
-Several archaeological contexts for aclla have been identified, specifically at Huánuco Pampa, including recently discovered evidence of a male aclla.
+Several archaeological contexts for aclla have been identified, specifically at Huánuco Pampa.
 Their status and function in society is sometimes compared to a similar role that men occupied called the yanakuna.